-Through our Aquatic Park Stewards program, Shark Stewards is helping lead the Bay marine debris prevention effort through clean-ups and quantifying marine debris at Aquatic Park, San Francisco.
-Clean ups are every other Saturday at Aquatic Park.
-These clean ups typically take about one hour and are fun team building events giving back to our community.
-Companies and corporate groups welcome!
-Contact for information.
+The Aquatic Park Stewards program with Shark Stewards is helping lead the Bay marine debris prevention effort through clean-ups and quantifying marine debris at Aquatic Park, San Francisco.
+Cleanups are the second Sunday of each month at Aquatic Park.
+These cleanups typically take about one to two hours and are fun team building events giving back to our community.

-We also work with local youth learning ecosystem science and cleaning up the beach.
+We are working with local youth learning ecosystem science and cleaning up the beach.
 Our youth film Hang Onto Your Butts wins the youth competition for middle schools at the San Francisco International Ocean Film Festival.

 Donate $10 to support the Healthy Bay Program to fund gloves, tools and clean up materials.
 A $100 donation adopts a butt urn to directly solve this problem.